panicmechanic/ZMD/Readme.md

     set the map tile to unpassable in new_game()
 - Torch colours and back/fore colours are still not displayed right, check all values.
-- Figure out how to make color_flash work
-- Add description to box with auto wrap
+- Figure out how to make color_flash work- Add description to box with auto wrap
 - Give description window and character/level up window borders.